Bankrupting DoS Attackers: Our Algorithms

 \subsection{Algorithm \LinPow}

-We next describe a second algorithm, \LinPow, that addresses the with-latency variant of our problem; see Figure~\ref{alg:linPow} for the pseudocode.
+We next describe a second algorithm, \LinPow, that addresses the asynchronous variant of our problem; see Figure~\ref{alg:linPow} for the pseudocode.

 \textbf{ Server.} The server operates in \defn{iterations}, which end when $\hat{g}(\intvl) \geq 1$, where $\intvl$ is the time interval elapsed in the iteration.
-During an iteration, the server repeatedly processes the next job.

-The threshold value, $\thresh$, is set to $2^{\lfloor\log (s+1)\rfloor}$, where $s$ is the number of jobs serviced so far in the iteration.
-If the RB value attached to the next job is at least $\thresh$, the job is serviced.
+In each iteration, the \currentprice, $\thresh$, is set to $2^{\lfloor\log (s+1)\rfloor}$, where $s$ is the number of jobs serviced so far in the iteration.
+If the fee attached to the next job is at least $\thresh$, the job is serviced.
 Otherwise, the job is not serviced, and the server sends a message with the value $\thresh$ to the client that sent the job.

-\textbf{ Client.} To begin, a client sends the server a $1$-hard RB solution with its job.
-Initially, let $x \leftarrow 1$.
-When the client receives a message from the server with a $\thresh$ value greater than $x$, it (1) sets $x$ to be the threshold value received; and (2) sends the server a $x$-hard RB solution with its job, or chooses to drop the job.\footnote{The variable $x$ is local to each client.}
+\textbf{ Client.} Initially, each client sets a local $x$ variable to $1$.
+The client sends the server a fee of $x$ with its job.
+When receiving a message from the server with a $thresh$ value greater than $x$, it sets $x$ to the value received, and re-sends the job with a fee of $x$, or chooses to drop the job.